Common NCLEX Mistakes

 How to Avoid It:

-•Practice with NCLEX-style questions rather than relying solely on nursing school notes.
+Rather than relying solely on nursing school notes

 Misreading NCLEX questions can lead to incorrect answers, especially in Select-All-That-Apply (SATA) and prioritization questions.